-Effectiveness of lifesaving skills training and improving institutional emergency obstetric care readiness in Lam Dong, Vietnam
+Effectiveness of lifesaving skills training and improving institutional emergency obstetric care readiness in Lam Dong, Vietnam (HTML)

 Sloan,Nancy L.; Nguyen Thi Nhu Ngoc; Do Trong Hieu; Quimby,Charlotte; Winikoff,Beverly; Fassihian,Goli